NASCAR Fans Won’t Be Happy With the Cup Series’ Latest Attempt to Make Races Safer

 NASCAR makes rule change to slow down cars 7-10 mph at superspeedways

-NASCAR is constantly in an impossible predicament to try and balance driver safety with entertainment for the fans.
+NASCAR is constantly in an impossible predicament, trying to balance driver safety with entertainment for the fans.
 The more you speed race cars up, the more fun it is for fans to watch, and vice versa.

 But after Logano went airborne at Talladega earlier this year, NASCAR had no choice but to make a change in the Cup Series.